Criminal Background Check Policy

 - Research Animals

-- Work at Greenwood Laboratory School, the Child Development Center or work in programs which require or allow for the unsupervised provision of services directly to minors who are not enrolled students of the university.
+- Work at Greenwood Laboratory School, the Child Development Center, summer camps or work in programs that require or allow for the unsupervised provision of services directly to minors who are not enrolled students of the university.

 - Work with Select Agents (Hazardous Materials) in which federal requirements mandate criminal background checks.